CIRCL/hackathon/practical.md

 A [BBB session will be open](https://bbb.secin.lu/b/ale-av7-tk2) for the two days where people can chat and discuss ongoing activities and collaboration.

+A matermost team for the hackathon is available and can be used for all hackathon users.
+[Invitation link](https://mm.circl.lu/signup_user_complete/?id=xi6s5si3njg6bp6rt6ug1jmdna).

 ## Wednesday 26th August 2020

 - 9:00 (CEST) Start